Hardiness Zones in Australia

 Australia lies in Plant Hardiness Zones 7 through 12 with some variations across regions and seasons.
 5 main regions can be identified in Australia:

-- Arid Region: This zone includes all the desert area, Kalgoorlie, Alice Springs as well as the dry inland areas of Queensland.
+- Arid Region: This zone includes all the desert areas, Kalgoorlie, and Alice Springs as well as the dry inland areas of Queensland.

-- Sub-tropical Region with with warm, humid summers and mild dry winters.
-This zone includes the eastern seaboard from Rockhampton to Brisbane and south through Coffs Harbour to Sydney, Coastal WA from approx Geraldton to Canarvon Australia.
+- Sub-tropical Region with warm, humid summers and mild dry winters.
+This zone includes the eastern seaboard from Rockhampton to Brisbane and south through Coffs Harbour to Sydney, Coastal WA from approx Geraldton to Carnarvon Australia.

 - Temperate Region with warm summers and cool winters.
 This zone extends from inland Queensland to New South Wales tablelands and the coastal region south of Sydney, and much of southern coastal Australia from Melbourne, Adelaide through to Perth.

 - Tropical Region with hot, humid summers and warm winters.
 This region extends across the north of Australia from Canarvon through Port Hedland, Broome, Darwin, Cairns, and south to Rockhampton.

 Heat tolerance is another important factor to consider when ordering plants.
 While the effect of heat is not as immediate and radical as severe cold, it may slowly damage your plants and kill them.
 The most obvious heat symptoms include withering flower buds, drooping leaves, leaves discoloration (leaves may turn white or brown), or non-growing roots.